TZstatsADS/fall2019-proj3-sec2--group1/README.md

 + Young Sim

-	+ Write script for feature extraction and training for CNN using Python
+	+ Write scripts for feature extraction and training/testing for CNN using Python
-	+ Build baseline model
+	+ Build and train/test baseline model
-	+ Generate main.Rmd
+	+ Write main.ipynb

 + Chang Qu